mazwat/mazwat.github.io/cybernetics-lm-2.md

 ### OOP and Finite State Machines

 We have covered Object Oriented Design patterns and their application.
-The state pattern - READ
+The state pattern:

+*A behavioural design pattern that lets an object alter its behaviour when its internal state changes.*

 This pattern is especially useful for defining state machines.
-Ray Wenderlich CLICK has a great article on using the pattern to control animation states in player characters in Unity.
-You can also explore the basic implementation of the state at refactoring guru.
+Ray Wenderlich has a great [article](https://www.raywenderlich.com/%206034380-state-pattern-using-unity) on using the pattern to control animation states in player characters in Unity.
+You can also explore the basic implementation of the state at [refactoring guru](https://refactoring.guru/design-patterns/state).

 ### State Machines in Arduino